Job Prospects for Philosophy Professors

-Dr. Burnston earned his MA in philosophy (neurophilosophy track) at GSU in 2009.
-His thesis, “Teleosemantics, Externalism, and the Content of Theoretical Concepts,” was directed by Dr. Andrea Scarantino.
+Dan Burnston earned his MA in philosophy (neurophilosophy track) at GSU in 2009.
+His thesis, “Teleosemantics, Externalism, and the Content of Theoretical Concepts,” was directed by Andrea Scarantino.
 The thesis considered whether naturalistic accounts of intentionality can account for the full range of human concepts.
-Dr. Burnston then attended the dual-doctorate program in philosophy and cognitive science at the University of California, San Diego.
+He then attended the dual-doctorate program in philosophy and cognitive science at the University of California, San Diego.
 His dissertation, “Perceptual Context and the Nature of Neural Function,” directed by William Bechtel, proposed a novel perspective on the issue of functional localization in the brain.
-While at UCSD, Dan also collaborated on several papers in philosophy of science with William Bechtel, Adele Abrahamsen, and Ben Sheredos (GSU MA 2009), and on two papers in philosophy of perception with Jonathan Cohen.
+While at UCSD, he also collaborated on several papers in philosophy of science with William Bechtel, Adele Abrahamsen, and Ben Sheredos (GSU MA 2009), and on two papers in philosophy of perception with Jonathan Cohen.
 His articles have been published in venues such as Philosophy of Science, Neuropsychologia, and Oxford University Press.
-Dr. Burnston continues to work on issues both in philosophy of science and in naturalistic philosophy of mind.
+He continues to work on issues both in philosophy of science and in naturalistic philosophy of mind.

 Dr. Lucas Keefer is an Assistant Professor of Psychology at the University of Southern Mississippi.